As an art and craft teacher by profession, most of my articles are related to art and craft ideas.

 - Now fill orange in the clownfish leaving each alternate space white since clownfish is orange and white.
 Add black on its fins or can do black with a sketch pen.

 - On angel fish use medium yellow for the body and black for the texture.
 Do the same on the baby angelfish.

 - Fill peach color in the octopus and brown strokes on all around the face.
 Add brown on each of its tentacles and mix both the colors using the lighter shade which is a peach here.

 - Color the jellyfish pink and use rose pink for shading on both sides of its body.

 - Once all this is done color the background light blue.
-Use Prussian blue to show wavy strokes of water at few places and can also add white on the bubbles.
+Use Prussian blue to show wavy strokes of water in a few places and can also add white to the bubbles.

 - Finally, your underwater scene is ready with some basic understanding of mixing and blending oil pastels.
 Please refer to the video to understand even better.

 My tutorials are simple and meant only for kids mainly of the age group 6-12 yrs.
 At the age of 12 children can do much better than this but sometimes it is the opposite.
-I hope my tutorial will help your kids learn art in a simple way.
-Your feedback is important, so please let me know if this was of any help for your kids and I will keep uploading more tutorials with full composition drawing in the future as well.
+I hope my tutorial will help your kids learn art.
+Your feedback is important, so please let me know if this was of any help to your kids and I will keep uploading more tutorials with full composition drawing in the future as well.